CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-avni-software-defined-cloud-partner-template.md

 - Data Center to import image to: ###
 - Server Name to import image as: ACAPP
 - VLAN in the account to add the Server to: ########
-- Additional Notes or work to be done: None

 Please let me know if you have any questions or issues.
 Kindly send me a reply once the work has been completed and let us know the IP address of the server where this technology has been deployed.